About This Chapter

 3. Cell Membrane Lesson Plan

 What is a cell membrane?
-An engaging video lesson from Study.com explains this and an in class activity provides students with tools for extra practice.
+An engaging video lesson from Study.com explains this and an engaging activity provides students with tools for extra practice.

 4. Cell Cycle Lesson Plan